GFA-DIU/OpenSource4Impact/docs/pre-project/ToR_checklist.md

 1. Describe desired implementation approach - consider prioritising agile modes of work where possible
 1. Plan the project timeline accordingly.
 Take into account that design and user engagement can take significant amounts of time.

+### 9. *Personnel Concept*
+!!! info inline end "Matching Maturity"

+    Different project phases require distinct skill sets, which are often challenging to find in a single CV.
+During early discovery phases, when the tech stack or product vision is still undefined, comprehensive expertise in the domain and general IT architecture is crucial.
+As the project matures and requirements solidify, more specialized technical skills become key.
+1. Prioritize skills and experiences that match the maturity stage of your project

+1. Where possible, include mixed seniority through expert pools and tandems, to allow teams to flexibly distribute work and enable capacity building
+1. Consider other measures of experience, such as number of reference projects in field X, especially for less senior roles
+1. When requiring specific skills and technologies, be sure to limit it to a set of core compe-tencies to avoid unicorn personas

 ### 8. *Budget preparation*
 1. Carefully match the project requirements to the budget.
 Adapting, rather simply adopting, a piece of software can imply significant increases in effortConsider at minimum the following aspects for human capacity: analysis/requirements engineering, design, programming, user engagement and testing, domain expertise
 1. Consider costs for training and change management